Updated: Jun 6

 2. Evaluating: direct negative feedback vs. indirect negative feedback

 Some cultures are more direct than others when giving negative feedback.
 This includes the Dutch, Germans, Israelis, Russians and French.
 Others prefer to be more subtle and give negative feedback in an indirect way.
 This includes Japan, Thailand and Indonesia.
 Cultures such as the US, UK, Canada and Australia fall around the middle of the spectrum (although, as you saw earlier, there are some differences!)
 This was one of the biggest differences I noticed when moving to France, however, since I've become more used to it I've learnt not to take it too personally.
-This is why it can be particularly important to understand how to be more diplomatic when speaking in English speaking countries and again also why I focus on this in my 12 week program.
+This is why it can be particularly important to understand how to be more diplomatic when speaking in English speaking countries and again also why I focus on this in my coaching programs.

 3. Persuading: deductive vs. inductive

 Different cultures have different strategies when it comes to presenting a fact, stating an opinion or persuading another person.
 Countries such as the UK, US, Canada and Australia tend to start with a fact then back up that fact with additional information.
 In contrast, countries such as Italy, France, Spain and Russia tend to do the opposite and start with the theory before building to a conclusion.
+Knowing this can be vital when giving engaging presentations.
+In more explicit and applications first cultures the presentation structure tends to follow a similar pattern:

 4. Leading: egalitarian vs. hierarchical